GSUS2K/Aether-Studio/README.md

 ## Overview

-Aether is a desktop music studio built for people who want a music app that feels alive without getting in the way.
+Aether is a free desktop music studio built for people who want a cleaner YouTube-style music experience with no ads, more control, and extra studio features.

 It combines search, playback, queues, synced lyrics, playlists, visual playback modes, gesture controls, local library tools, offline helpers, diagnostics, and listening stats inside one desktop app.